Navy Minesweepers and Asbestos

 - USS Chief (MCM 14)

-Asbestos Use Aboard Navy Ships
+Asbestos Use Aboard Navy Ships and Minesweepers

 Until the 1980s, asbestos exposure was more common in the military than in many civilian careers.
 The material was a popular manufacturing component used to strengthen and fireproof products.
 Usually, asbestos-containing materials don’t pose a risk to human health.
 However, when damaged and exposed to air, the materials release tiny asbestos particles.